-To ensure that their sentences are grammatically correct, model oral and written sentences using the new vocabulary and provide your ELLs with sentence starters.
+To ensure that their sentences are grammatically correct, model oral and written sentences using the new vocabulary and provide your English learners with sentence starters.

-Example: This tent is ______. (students fill in the blank with an adjective)
+Example: This tent is ________. (students fill in the blank)

-Visual organizers are great tools for helping ELLs learn and review new vocabulary!
+Visual organizers are great tools for helping English language students learn, retain and review new vocabulary!

 Create journals with blank vocabulary maps for your students to fill in for each new word they learn.

 They can write the key word in the center, surrounded by it's definition (encourage them to rephrase the definition in their own words), an illustration, and a sentence using the word.
 For students with lower English proficiency, provide sentence starters.

 Challenge higher level students with word maps that also include a synonym, antonym, part of speech, root word, prefix, and suffix.

-My ELLs felt such pride as they leafed back through their journals at all the new words they had learned throughout the school year!
+My students feel such pride as they leaf back through their vocabulary journals at all the new words they've learned throughout the school year!

-To help keep new vocabulary fresh in your students' minds after you've presented it, print out and post your presentations on a word wall.
-Make sure to use a color printer to enhance the visuals!
+To help keep new vocabulary words fresh in your students' minds after you've presented them, print out and post your word presentations on a word wall.
+If possible, use a color printer to enhance the visuals!
 (See my Word Wall image displayed above.)

 © 2016 Geri McClymont